RachealIlelaboye/AdventureWorks/README.md

 7. Enhance Product Offerings: Suggest optimizations for product offerings based on performance and customer preferences.

 ## Data Source
-The datasets required for this case study were downloaded from 3signet[Official Website](https://www.3signet.com/)
+The datasets required for this case study were downloaded from 3signet [Official Website](https://www.3signet.com/)

 ## Tools Used
 ### DB SQLITE [Download here](https://sqlitebrowser.org/dl/)